New Optum Financial Microsite

 - The Dependent Day Care Account is a money-in money-out benefit.
 Each pay period a contribution posts to your account, after which you may submit reimbursement requests for eligible expenses.

-- Manage your account 24/7 via the Optum Financial/myCYC mobile app or CYC Online account.
+- Manage your account 24/7 via the Optum Financial mobile app or Optum online account.

-Most full-time or part-time state and university employees are eligible to participate in a Dependent Day Care Account.
+Most full-time or part-time state and University of Wisconsin employees are eligible to participate in a Dependent Day Care Account.

 For a married individual to be eligible for the Dependent Day Care Account, your spouse must be unable to provide dependent day care and/or elder care because he/she works full-time, is actively looking for work, enrolled in or attending school full-time, or physically/mentally incapable of self-care.